msherry/flycheck-pycheckers/README.md

 This also allows us to run multiple syntax checkers in parallel, rather than sequentially.

+During migration from Python2 to Python2+3 or Python3, it might be relevant to check files in the same directory/project with different checkers, without using different config files.
+Therefore pycheckers can detect which tools to use.
+This is active if `py23_autodetect` is set.
+The py2/3 autodetection rule is:
+* If a comment line: `# py:<version>` is found, then:
+** python2 compatible specified CHECKERS are used if <version> includes 2 ** python3 compatible specified CHECKERS are used if <version> includes 3 ** E.g. `# py:23` gives that all specified CHECKERS are used
+* Elif python3 is found in first line => python3 compatible specified CHECKERS are used
+* Elif python or python2 is found in first line => python2 compatible specified CHECKERS are used
+* Else all specified CHECKERS are used

 ## Quick start

 Installation via MELPA is easiest: